 The poems ask: Where do you belong?
 And have in mind also the hostile: You don’t belong here.
 Go back where you belong.
 Many, possibly all, the poems in the collection touch more or less closely on such matters.
 Perhaps all poetry does, showing a life in its good or bad defining circumstances.
 In the poem ‘Red’, the defining geography is literal, drawn from an old geological map of Manchester in which Constantine finds ‘the locus itself, a railway cutting / Behind the hospital I was born in’, from which the paths of a life led outward.
 In other poems the particular becomes universal, a territory holding all our belongings, our memories of the people and the places we hold in our hearts.
 Behind these explorations another kind of belonging is challenged: our relationship with the planet to which we belong, but which does not belong to us.

 ‘Constantine’s peculiar vision is an uneasy blend of the exquisite and the everyday…the beatific, the ordinary, the rebarbative even, are almost indistinguishable… Overwhelmingly the poems are intelligent and well-turned, setting out the tensions between innocence and experience with fine control.’ – Elizabeth Lowry, Times Literary Supplement

 David Constantine reads from Belongings

-David Constantine read four poems from Belongings: ‘The Horseshoe’, ‘Girl with Cello on the Metro’, ‘Lake’ and ’Eye Test’ (see View Extract below to read the poems).
+David Constantine reads four poems from Belongings: ‘The Horseshoe’, ‘Girl with Cello on the Metro’, ‘Lake’ and ’Eye Test’ (see View Extract below to read the poems).
 Neil Astley filmed Constantine reading selections of his poems from his books at his home in Oxford in June 2018.
 There are separate videos for poems from each of his collections.